Part I: Python Fundamentals

 Decline curve analysis is covered thoroughly in Chapter 9.
 The visual format is introduced here because it is so fundamental to how the industry thinks about well performance and reserves.

-A straight line is easy to extrapolate.
+When production rate is plotted on a logarithmic y-axis against time, an exponential decline becomes a straight line, and a straight line is easy to extrapolate.
 You extend it forward until it hits an economic limit (the minimum rate at which the well covers its operating costs).
 Where it crosses that limit is the well's remaining economic life.
 The area under the curve is the remaining reserves.

-Seaborn — Statistical Visualization for Reservoir Data
+Seaborn: Statistical Visualization for Reservoir Data

 Distribution of Initial Production Rates

 Initial production (IP) rate distributions are important because they characterize what a "typical" well in the field looks like.
-They also reveal whether a few prolific wells are carrying most of the production — a common pattern that has direct implications for field development economics.

 The right-skewed distribution is extremely common in oil and gas.
 Most wells are moderate producers, a few are excellent, and a handful are marginal.
-This asymmetry is why the industry uses percentile statistics (P10, P50, P90) rather than averages — the average is pulled upward by a few prolific wells and does not represent the "typical" well.
+This asymmetry is why the industry uses percentile statistics (P10, P50, P90) rather than averages: the average is pulled upward by a few prolific wells and does not represent the "typical" well.

 Correlation Heatmaps